 Many renters are under the impression that their landlord’s insurance will cover them in the event of a catastrophe, which is not the case.
 A landlord’s insurance only protects the building a renter lives in, not their personal property.
 To get reimbursement for personal property damaged or destroyed, renters insurance can help.

-or Insurance.com for more information – “Renters insurance: What you need to know”
+Visit Insurance.com for more information – “Renters insurance: What you need to know”

 While the majority of homeowners buy insurance for their homes and possessions, more than half of all renters fail to buy any insurance protection for their belongings.